Sweats/Damned/Damned PTB changelog.md

- :wrench: **BUGFIXES** :wrench:
+ :wrench: **BUGFIXES**

-:star: PogChamp Hotel :star:
+:star: PogChamp Hotel

 - Corrected some spawnpoints
 - Fixed issue with doorhandles clipping through wooden planks on doors

-:star: Hund Hills Community Center (HHCC) :star:
+:star: Hund Hills Community Center (HHCC)

 - Covered staircase meshhole

-:star: BRIGHT HOTEL :star:
+:star: BRIGHT HOTEL

 - Adjusted the position of tables and chairs on the X-axis in the diner so that they no longer fatshame players. (impede movement from being too close)